sauxpa/starter-academic/content/post/astro/index.md

 ---
-title: Gambler's ruin in Astro: beware of the Gaussian approximation!
+title: Gambler's ruin in Astro and the accuracy of Gaussian approximation
 subtitle:

 # Summary for listings and search engines
-summary:
+summary: Some vacation fun on gambling and martingales.

 # Link this post with a project
 projects: [astro]